 - Grow lights.
 These can be created from work light fixtures and Grow lights from a discount home supply store.
 I found the super high powered from the greenhouse supply houses are unnecessary.

-- Cold frame (optional), This isn’t absolutely necessary but makes life easier.
+- Cold frame (optional), This isn’t necessary but makes life easier.
 Without one plan to spend time moving trays in and out of your garage.

 - Potting mix

 The mats are useful in the cold frame when my growing space in the house is filled and it is below 50° outside.

 My propagation set up is in the mechanical room.
 I use a 6’ table with Grow lights on chains hanging from the ceiling and a 3-shelf unit with Grow lights hanging underneath each shelf.
 Once the seeds are stratified and ready to germinate, they are moved here.
 They stay here until they are large enough to survive hardening off (the process of moving them outside for acclimation to natural weather elements).
 I harden off in the cold frame or in the garage.
 See Hardening Off for more info on this process.

 This can be the tricky part!!
 Norman Deno scientifically documented many seed germination needs.
 Not all native seeds have the same germination requirements.
 These evolved differences enhance their germination rates.
 It helps to think like a seed.
 Prairie Moon provides a recommended germination guide with each purchased seed species.